 usually is not much of a problem again, with only yearly simple

-There are numerous tank coatings one can apply to the tanks.
+There are numerous tank coatings one can apply to the tanks; much more labor intensive products, than the phosphoric acid solution.
 I don't like Kreem, Caswell's is OK, as is POR15.
 A proper coating job is VERY labor-intensive (preparation), and if not done properly, is a WASTE of all that effort, and can ...fast!....kill your exterior paint.
-I have had VERY good results using the vastly simpler techniques I describe here.
-EVEN on tanks that have the red interior lining flaking off.
-The big problem with tanks is not some red lining peeling off from the tank walls....it is deterioration at the tank bottom.
+I have had good results using the vastly simpler techniques I describe here, EVEN on tanks that have the red interior lining flaking off.
+The big problem with fuel tanks is not that some red lining peeling off from the tank walls....it is deterioration at the tank bottom.
 It is water that is the worst offender.
-NO QUESTION that sometimes a coating is the preferred method.
+NO QUESTION that sometimes one of these coatings like POR15 can be needed.
 Be SURE to prepare the tank properly...do NOT SKIMP on labor...you will likely need to spend more time on preparation than the manufacturer of the coating says.

 is possible to use other products and methods to clean or treat the tank insides.